-Caprese salad comprises fresh, ripe tomatoes served with slices of fresh buffalo mozzarella cheese and fresh basil all simply dressed with best-quality extra virgin olive oil.
-The red tomatoes, white cheese and green herbs evoke the Italian flag.
-As well, this simple preparation allows the individual ingredients to shine.
+Caprese salad comprises fresh, ripe tomatoes served with slices of fresh buffalo mozzarella cheese and fresh basil, all dressed with best-quality extra virgin olive oil.
+The red tomatoes, white cheese, and green herbs evoke the Italian flag.
+This simple preparation allows the individual ingredients to shine.

 Tomato and Basil Pasta Recipe

-½ cup fresh basil - chiffonade (cut into ribbons)
+- ½ cup fresh basil chiffonade (cut into ribbons)

-- 3 cloves garlic - minced
+- 3 cloves garlic minced

-¼ cup extra virgin olive oil
+- ¼ cup olive oil extra virgin

-Kosher salt and freshly ground black pepper - to taste
+- Kosher salt and freshly ground black pepper to taste

-4- 6 oz. fresh mozzarella cheese - sliced
+- 6 ounces fresh mozzarella cheese sliced

-To cut the basil into chiffonade, stack leaves and roll them like a cigar.
-Use a sharp knife to cut the cigar in about 1/8-1/4 inch ribbons.
+- To cut the basil into chiffonade, stack leaves and roll them like a cigar.
+Use a sharp knife to cut the cigar in about ⅛-¼ inch ribbons.

-Over medium-low to low heat, heat the oil in a small sauce pan, and let the minced garlic poach in the oil until soft.
+- Over medium-low to low heat, heat the oil in a small sauce pan, and let the minced garlic poach in the oil until soft.
 Set aside.

-Cook the pasta in well salted water until al dente.
+- Cook the pasta in well salted water until al dente.
 Reserve ¼ cup of the cooking liquid, and then drain the pasta.

-Return the fettuccine to the pot and, over high heat, add the reserved cooking liquid, olive oil and garlic and kosher salt and black pepper, to taste.
+- Return the fettuccine to the pot and, over high heat, add the reserved cooking liquid, olive oil and garlic and kosher salt and black pepper, to taste.
 Cook, tossing with tongs, until the water has cooked out, about 2 minutes.

-Turn off the heat, and add the tomatoes and basil, tossing just to warm the tomatoes.
+- Turn off the heat, and add the tomatoes and basil, tossing just to warm the tomatoes.

-Just before serving, toss with the sliced cheese.
+- Just before serving, toss with the sliced cheese.
 You could also just serve the pasta with the cheese on top.

-Garnish with a bit more fresh basil and diced tomato, a drizzle of extra virgin olive oil and some freshly ground black pepper.
+- Garnish with a bit more fresh basil and diced tomato, a drizzle of extra virgin olive oil and some freshly ground black pepper.